Step 8. Specify Network Settings

 - At the Network Settings step of the wizard, click Add.

 - Select a network to which the vNIC adapter must be connected.
-Specify an IP address that the proxy appliance must have in the isolated network and subnet mask for this isolated network.
+Specify an IP address that the proxy appliance must have in the isolated network and a subnet mask for this isolated network.
+For IPv6, specify a prefix length instead of a subnet mask.
 Typically, the IP address set for the proxy appliance coincides with the IP address of the gateway in the corresponding production network.

 - After you specify the IP address, Veeam Backup & Replication will automatically configure a masquerade IP address for accessing VMs in the virtual lab from the production network.
 You can change the masquerade network IP address if necessary.